HivemindTechnologies/infra-challenge/README.md

 # Hivemind's Infrastructure Challenge

-The challenge consists in deploying a web service in a highly available environment using ECS.
+The challenge consists in deploying a web service in a highly available environment using ECS or EKS.

 - Deploy to AWS using Terraform or CDK.